 Providing the Necessary Freight Details

 It’s important to accurately describe your items for the most efficient freight shipping options to be procured for you.
 To determine what type of freight service you require, the very first prepare and measure your freight shipment, listing size, and weight of the specific systems.
 Pallets, drums, crates, and boxes are all commonly delivered by carriers and can help to describe your shipment better.
 Include any special requirements your shipment may have, such as the handling of your freight or licenses needed.

 Whether you choose to send us your freight shipment for quotes or have us quickly find and secure trucks asap.
 Having a detailed freight description will earn you a more accurate shipping price every time.

 Choose the Very Best Freight Shipping Company

 A good freight shipping company will take care of a multitude of essential ingredients when it comes to timely, safe, and secure transport of your freight.
-With Fleet Concepts, you’re able to maintain your privacy while we ask questions and talk directly to shipping companies on your behalf providing you with freight quotes, and/or complete supply chain management.
+With Fleet Concepts, you’re able to maintain your privacy.
+At the same time, we ask questions and talk directly to shipping companies on your behalf, providing you with freight quotes, and complete supply chain management.

 When deciding which freight shipping company to ship your freight with, here are some factors that need to be asked and considered:

 - Insurance policies